Nirdesh-Singh/whatsapp_feedback/README.md

 # whatsapp_feedback

-Whatsapp APLI Integration with Feedback.
+Whatsapp API Integration with Feedback.

 Please use the command 'flutter build apk --no-sound-null-safety' to extract the apk.